panzouh/argo-repository/cluster/README.md

 ### Integration

 By default, the integration stack is not enabled.
 You can activate either by setting every charts to `<chart-name>.enabled: true` or `default.enabled: true`.
-It will enable all the default stack including OLM, ArgoCD, Namespace configurator operator).
+It will enable all the default stack including ArgoCD & Namespace configurator operator).

 #### ArgoCD